hackclub/hackclub/workshops/tic_tac_toe/README.md

 ![GIF showing Tic Tac Toe game running in a terminal](https://cloud-hztfs3uyy.vercel.app/ezgif.com-gif-maker.gif)

-In this workshop, we will make the Tic Tac Toe game in Python, which you can play with a friend using the terminal.
+In this workshop, we will make the Tic Tac Toe game in Python that you can play with a friend using the terminal.

 ## Getting started